bernardphh/500px-APIless/README.md

-**DISCLAIMER:**
+### DISCLAIMER: ###

 As in any web scraping, a change in page structure may break one or more options.
 Hopefully we can adapt when it happens.
-(500px certainly did not make it easy by already randomizing class names and by limiting the use of fixed tag id )
+(500px certainly did not make it easy by randomizing class names and by limiting the use of fixed tag id )

-This project is created for fun and for gaining personal experience with python and web scraping.
-The owner assumes no responsibility.
+This project is created for fun and for gaining personal experience with python and web scraping.**The owner assumes no responsibility.**
-Even though some limits have been set, some processes have been intentionally slowed down to make it look more human, abusing or over-usage may result in your account being banned.
-Use this at your own risk.
+Even though some limits have been set, some processes have been intentionally slowed down to make it look more human, abusing or over-usage may result in your account being banned. **Use this at your own risk.**